Melbourne Football Club: 1987–2006: rollercoaster years

 Melbourne would finally make the finals in 1987 in dramatic fashion needing to beat Footscray at the Western Oval and requiring Geelong to lose to Hawthorn.
 The Demons beat the Bulldogs by two goals with the Hawks beating the Cats by three points in the dying seconds of the game.
 Both matches took place at the same time, with the Melbourne fans cheering towards the end of the game when news came through of the Hawks win.
 Melbourne cruised into the Preliminary Final defeating North Melbourne by 118 points and Sydney by 76 points.
 In Robert Flower's last game, the Demons lead the Hawks by 4 points at the final siren, though Hawthorn's Gary Buckenara had a free kick 55 metres out.
-But Melbourne Irish recruit Jim Stynes ran across the mark and incurred a 15-metre penalty, bringing Buckenara close enough to kick the winning goal after the siren.
+Melbourne Irish recruit Jim Stynes ran across the mark and incurred a 15-metre penalty, bringing Buckenara close enough to kick the winning goal after the siren.
 The Demons would try to exact revenge on the Hawks in the 1988 Grand Final but were trounced by 96 points.

 From 1987 to 1991, Melbourne had five positive win–loss differentials in successive seasons which the club had not been able to achieve since the 1950s.
 Thereafter things went downhill for Northey, although Jim Stynes won the Brownlow in 1991.
 In 1992, the club finished 11th, and Northey was replaced by Neil Balme as coach.
 Balme coached Melbourne into the finals in 1994, but a last game loss to Brisbane saw them drop out of the top-eight in 1995, and the club lingered at or near the bottom of the ladder for most of the 1996 season.

 By 1996, the club was also in dire financial straits.
 The club's board led by past club champion Ian Ridley as president decided on the desperate step of a merger with Hawthorn.
 In the ensuing weeks, a passionate debate was fought between pro and anti-merger supporters.
 In the first few days of this debate, lifelong supporters Mark and Anthony Jenkins met with coterie member George Zagon to form the Demon Alternative – an anti-merger group that was to significantly impact on the plans of the incumbent board.
 Former player and politician Brian Dixon and Rabbi Joseph Gutnick became the prominent leaders of the Demon Alternative group.
 The group quickly organised itself into a credible option for Melbourne supporters; however given the support of the AFL and other factors, when the merger issue was put to a vote, a majority of Melbourne members supported the board.
 In a meeting on the opposite side of town, Hawthorn members rejected their board's proposal and eventually the merger was defeated.